-Option 1: Using Adobe Acrobat
+Method 1: Using Adobe Acrobat

+The PDF format was created by Adobe, so it makes sense to turn to Adobe Acrobat apps when editing PDF files.
 To use this method, you will need access to Adobe Document Cloud (DC).
 If your company/budget already pays for an Adobe subscription, this is no problem – just go into Acrobat and follow the steps.
 If you have a one-off PDF project that you really need to edit, you can start a free trial of Adobe DC and gain temporary access to the tools you need without investing in long term costs.

-Step 1: In Adobe Acrobat, head to File and Open the PDF file that you want to edit.
+Step 1: In Adobe Acrobat, head to “File” and “Open” the PDF file that you want to edit.
 The content should appear in your Acrobat window.

-Step 2: Look for the Edit PDF tool, which should be a selection in the right-side selection of tools.
+Step 2: Look for the “Edit PDF” tool, which should be a selection in the right-side selection of tools.
 Select it to move to an interactive mode that allows you to select PDF content.

 Step 3: Make your changes.
 You can edit text, look for spelling errors, resize most elements (use the Objects tools here), and much more.
-Background, Link, Header and other toolsets all apply here, allowing you to pretty much whatever you want.
+Background, Link, Header and other toolsets all apply here, allowing you to pretty much edit whatever you want.